Joecowboy/MOVIE2K.bundle/README.md

 Allows you to change the number of Hosts per page to be displayed.
 Default is 5 per page.

-###Use Description as Title:

-For devices like the Apple TV PlexConnect or Plex/Web that only display the title for an item with no summary discription underneath.
-This will enable you to tell what hosts are on the next page and information about the host once selected.

 ###Autoresume Downloads:

 This is so you can disable and enable autoresume of downloads you have in your Watchit Later lineup.
 It will check every 5 minutes for a failed download and try to autoresume the download.
 This is so you can have more control if you don't want to poll for downloads while watching a show.